0xProject/swap-demo-tutorial/README.md

 > 📣 All API requests require a 0x API key.
 Legacy code examples may contain requests without API keys.
 Follow [this guide](https://0x.org/docs/introduction/getting-started) for how to get a live API key and use it for any 0x products.

+> [!WARNING]
+> 0x API v1 was sunset on April 11, 2025.
+Please migrate to v2.
+For details, see the [migration guide](https://0x.org/docs/upgrading).
+See the [latest v2 examples](https://github.com/0xProject/0x-examples/tree/main?tab=readme-ov-file#v2-latest).

 # How to Build a Simple Token Swap DApp using the 0x Swap API